 🇩🇪 Germany 👶 18 ⬆️ 5’10” 🤚Right-handed

-Marvin Moeller from Hamburg was world number 10 in the ITF junior rankings and seeded 3 at the Australian Open Juniors.
-This was the first time he played the tournament.
-We spoke after his first round loss to Australian Lucas Vuradin 3-6 1-6.
+Marvin Moeller from Hamburg is world number 10 in the ITF junior rankings and seeded 3 at the 2017 Australian Open Juniors.
+This is the first time he has played the tournament.

 VT – Before we talk tennis, it was your 18th birthday on Wednesday.
 Congratulations.